errorexists/Getting-Started-With-OpenCore/README.md

 # Setting up your config.plist

-Keep in mind with Config.plist in OpenCore, they are different from Clover’s config.plists.
+Keep in mind with config.plist in OpenCore, they are different from Clover’s config.plists.
 They cannot be mixed and matched.
-And you'll also need to read the documentation in regards to what everything does if you don't know.
+It is not recomended to duplicate every patch and option from your clover config.

 First let’s duplicate the `sample.plist`, rename the duplicate to `config.plist` and open in Xcode.

 ![Base Config.plist](https://i.imgur.com/MklVb2Z.png)

-At this point you've noticed there are a bunch of groups:
+At this point you've noticed there are a number of sections:

 * ACPI: This is for loading, blocking and patching the ACPI.
 * DeviceProperties: This is where you'd set PCI device patches like the Intel Framebuffer patch.